 The US state department issued the Level 4: Do Not Travel advisory — the highest level of travel advisory — on March 19, urging American citizens not to travel overseas due to the coronavirus pandemic.

-India remains on Level 4 of the travel advisory along with more than 50 countries, including China.
+India remains on Level 4 of the travel advisory, with more than 50 countries, including China.
 This means that the US urges its citizens not to travel to India due to the increasing coronavirus cases.

-The state department, in its latest travel advisory on India issued on Thursday, said: Do not travel to India due to COVID-19.
+In its latest travel advisory on India issued on Thursday, the state department said: Do not travel to India due to COVID-19.
 Exercise increased caution in India due to crime and terrorism.